obalderes/Stuymazon/README.md

-<b>Stuymazon</b>
+<b>STUYMAZON</b>

-Welcome to STUYMAZON the buying and selling site for the Stuyvesant community.
+Welcome to STUYMAZON the official buying and selling site for the Stuyvesant community.
-Users can choose to either put things up for sale or put up offers to purchase things instead.

-<--There will be an option to set up exchanges as well, and users can use maps to choose where in the school to meet to complete the trade.
---!>
+Users can:
+<ul>put items up for sale </ul>
+<ul>bid on items that have been put up for sale </ul>
+<ul>create a post that specifies an item they are interested in buying</ul>
+<ul>respond to an item request </ul>
+<ul>build and expand their STUYMAZON profile </ul>

+You can access the STUYMAZON website here:

 Members:
 <br>
 <li>Dexter Tong</li>